nachocz/Taxonomy-of-deformable-object-shape-control/README.md

 - Does the approach provide controllability/reachability analysis? (yes/no, if yes, specify the domain: is it full-state, local, in a set or sub-set?)

-- Specify the impact in the system's stabiltiy, controllability, and/or reachability regarding the number and placement of actuators: (high, moderate, or low)
+- Specify the impact in the system's stability, controllability, and/or reachability regarding the number and placement of actuators: (high, moderate, or low)
-    - **High impact**: Stabiltiy/controllability/reachability can be achieved with a high number of actuators (e.g., >10 grippers) that are optimally located.
+    - **High impact**: Stability/controllability/reachability can be achieved with a high number of actuators (e.g., >10 grippers) that are optimally located.
-    - **Moderate impact**: Stabiltiy/controllability/reachability can be achieved with sufficient actuators (e.g., 5 to 10 grippers) placed in strategic locations.
+    - **Moderate impact**: Stability/controllability/reachability can be achieved with sufficient actuators (e.g., 5 to 10 grippers) placed in strategic locations.
-    - **Low impact**: Stabiltiy/controllability/reachability is can be achieved even when few actuators are employed (e.g., 1 to 4 grippers) or there is an inconvenient placement of such actuators.
+    - **Low impact**: Stability/controllability/reachability can be achieved even when few actuators are employed (e.g., 1 to 4 grippers) or there is an inconvenient placement of such actuators.

 - Is reachability considered in the definition of target shapes?: (yes/no, if yes specify to which degree)
     - **Highly considered**: Explicit and precise definitions of target shapes are obtained analysing reachable regions in the state space.